hickkels/laughing-palm-tree/README.md

 2. Answer these questions
    * What are the GitHub usernames and names of your team members?
        * GitHub username 1: carmstrong195     name 1: Calvin Armstrong
        * GitHub username 2: 1009205918        name 2: Daoxing Zhang
        * GitHub username 3: jdschneider4      name 3: Jacob Schneider
-       * GitHub username 4:       name 4:
+       * GitHub username 4: hickkels          name 4: Kelsey Hickok
-       * GitHub username 5:       name 5:
    * When did you complete this exercise?
+   October 28
    * How long did it take your team to complete this exercise?
+   2 Hours
 ## Table of Contents

 1. README.md - overview of files in this repository (this file)